Installation on OpenShift

 Entando Custom Resources.
 This is the only step in this guide that requires cluster level access.
 If you are running on Minishift or CRC make sure you are connected using the administrator login provided when you started your local instance.

-- Download the Custom Resource Definitions (CRDs) and unpack them:
+- Download the Custom Resource Definitions (CRDs) and deploy them

 # Get your Cluster Default Ingress